📈 Our Integration Cost Calculator is live! Check it out!

 8. Assistance with Data Protection Impact Assessment

 8.1.
-Where a Data Protection Impact Assessment ("DPIA") is required under applicable DataProtection Laws for the Processing of Personal Data, the Company shall provide, upon request, to the Customer any information and assistance reasonably required for DPIAincluding assistance for any communication with data protection authorities, where required, unless the requested information or assistance is not pertaining to the Company’sobligations under this DPA.
+Where a Data Protection Impact Assessment ("DPIA") is required under applicable DataProtection Laws for the Processing of Personal Data, the Company shall provide, upon request, to the Customer any information and assistance reasonably required for DPIA including assistance for any communication with data protection authorities, where required, unless the requested information or assistance is not about the Company’s obligations under this DPA.

 8.2.
-The Customer shall pay the Company reasonable charges for providing the assistance in clause 8, to the extent that such assistance cannot be reasonably accommodated within the normal provision of the Service(s).
+The Customer shall pay the Company reasonable charges for assisting in clause 8, to the extent that such assistance cannot be reasonably accommodated within the normal provision of the Service(s).

 9. Information Rights and Audit

 9.3.
-The Customer shall pay the Company reasonable costs of allowing or contributing to audits or inspections in accordance with Clause 9.2 where the Customer wishes to conduct more than one audit or inspection every twelve (12) months.
+The Customer shall pay the Company reasonable costs of allowing or contributing to audits or inspections per Clause 9.2 where the Customer wishes to conduct more than one audit or inspection every twelve (12) months.

 9.4.
 The Company will immediately refer to the Customer any requests received from national data protection authorities that relate to its Processing of Personal Data.